Page last updated:

 Your veins contain one-way valves to stop your blood falling back towards your toes.
 These valves can become weak or damaged.
 When this happens, your veins become so swollen (varicose veins) that blood leaks into the tissue of your skin.

-The haemoglobin from red blood cells is released into your skin tissue and degrades or breaks down into hemosiderin.
-It is this hemosiderin that causes darker brown or reddish patches of skin above your ankle.
+The haemoglobin from red blood cells is released into your skin tissue and degrades or breaks down into haemosiderin.
+It is this haemosiderin that causes darker brown or reddish patches of skin above your ankle.
 The stained skin is very fragile and may break down or, if knocked, fail to heal as usual.
 What you will experience will depend on your skin tone.
 If you have a dark skin tone then your skin will have darker patches but may not have a reddish colour.
-Lighter skin tones may start with reddish patches.
+Light skin tones may start with reddish patches.
 Regardless of your skin tone, the skin itself may be itchy or harder to the touch.

-Diagnosis – getting diagnosed with hemosiderin
+Diagnosis – getting diagnosed with haemosiderin staining

 Remember to remove any nail polish from your toenails before your appointment.